 Romana Design District

 The area spanning from the door Porta Romana to the alley of Corso Lodi is home to Romana Design District, considered a sort of yellow line where creativity runs in parallel with the underground line 3.
 Featuring a vast array of bars, restaurants and venues for the renowned Milanese movida, Romana District conjures up entertainment and design with a one-night-only event (on 10 April) called ‘Design a tutta birra!’ powered by beer brand Birrificio Angelo Poretti.
-For this year’s Fuorisalone artist Andrea Castrignano introduces its first lighting collection featuring five lamps that provide different interpretations of the concept of lighting.
+For this year’s Fuorisalone artist Andrea Castrignano introduces the ACollection project, with his first lighting collection featuring five lamps that provide different interpretations of the concept of lighting.

 Find additional information on www.romanadesigndistrict.it